What Motivates Donors to Give? Segment and Better Understand Your Donors

 Segment ideas:

 So there you have it.
-Here are some great ways to segment with purpose.
+Some great ways to segment your donors with purpose and intention top of mind.
 Whether your charity is increasing the frequency of donations, bumping up the average donation amount, or trying a bit of both, it all starts by understanding what motivates your donors.